What does it mean to be regular? What does it mean to be constipated?

 Don’t skip meals.
 Dieting women often get constipated because they eat only one large meal a day, says Joanne A.P.
 Wilson, MD, a gastroenterologist and professor of medicine at Duke University Medical Center in Durham, NC.
 “Eating stimulates the reflex that causes stuff to move forward in the gut.”
 When nothing moves, you can’t pass stool.
-Breakfast is particularly important, because that’s what starts your digestive juices flowing every day.
+Breakfast is particularly important because that’s what keeps your digestive juices flowing every day.

 Eat fruit.
 Fiber creates soft, mobile stools, says Elaine Feldman, MD, professor emeritus of medicine at the Medical College of Georgia School of Medicine in Augusta.
 “You don’t have to eat a pound of bran a day; just treat yourself to three servings of vegetables and two fruits a day and some whole wheat bread.”

 Introduce fiber slowly.
 “Too much fiber too fast may solve your constipation, but it can replace it with gassiness, bloating, and diarrhea,” Dr. Feldman says.
 (Check out our guide to belly-friendly foods.)

 Try a supplement.
 Some women complain that they can’t digest that much fiber.
 If that describes you, or if you’re working fiber into your diet, try a fiber supplement such as Metamucil, Citrucel, or Fibercon, says Linda Lee, MD, assistant professor of medicine in the Division of Gastroenterology at Johns Hopkins University School of Medicine in Baltimore.